cdisc-org/DataExchange-ODM-LinkML/docs/ItemRef.md

 slot_usage:
   ItemOID:
     name: ItemOID
-    description: Reference to the ItemDef .
+    description: Reference to the ItemDef.
     comments:
     - 'Required

-      range:oidref
+      range: oidref

       Must match the OID attribute for an ItemDef in the Study/MetaDataVersion.
 The ItemRefs within an ItemGroupDef or ValueListDef must not have duplicate ItemOID